jose-hirmas/mdefportafolio/docs/seminars/Design Studio 1.md

 The text input is cronologically captured transforming sentences into small "quote stories".
 Each sentence has a choosen word or concept that is used for making a final quote of the story.

-The result is an abstract, deep and poetic set of quotes summarizing the documentation process
+The result is an abstract, deep and poetic set of quotes summarizing the documentation process.

 In this link you can see the video ***"Words that Create Realities"***:

 <https://www.youtube.com/watch?v=oPLxU-qrUXc>

 The video shows 7 different "quote stories", each one is an act that can be interpreted in any way.
 Sound is used as a complementary tool to guide the viewer and help in the imagination of new realities.

 Insights of this experience:

 - Context always affects the words and sense of language.
 Sound is a complementary tool for creating new realities.
 - Writing notes is not efficient for capturing all the moments, but it makes me aware of every single word.
 When writing a note you inmediatelly take the phrase of its context and can play with it.
 - Organizing the documentation as a theater act (actor and producer) is a good way of self-communication and made me understand better the personal process in first person perspective.